lockss/laaws-demo/README.md

 | lockss-poller               | 25250 |
 | lockss-repository-service   | 32640 |

-**Note:** Hostnames are only available within the Docker or Docker Compose contexts, and are not available to the host system.
-To connect to a specific service from the host system, you must use `localhost` and the respective service port.
+**Note:** Hostnames are only available within the Docker or Docker Compose contexts.
+To connect to a specific service from the host system, you must use `localhost` and that service's port.

 ## FAQ